2026 travel guide to victoria bc

 Your Ultimate Victoria, BC Travel Guide

-If you’re planning a Pacific Northwest escape that blends historic charm, walkable neighborhoods, coastal scenery, and world-class gardens, this Victoria, BC Travel Guide will help you understand exactly what to expect.
-Known as the “Garden City,” Victoria remains one of Canada’s most beloved short-haul getaway destinations—especially for women travelers, couples, and families.
+Known as one of Canada’s most beloved short-haul getaway destinations, Victoria is especially popular for women travelers, couples, and families.
 With more than 4.9 million annual visitors, soaring hotel occupancy rates, record ferry traffic, and a growing food and arts scene, Victoria offers an experience that feels timeless yet fresh every season.

 Victoria BC Harbor